Tia Mowry: Career

 In the Blue's Clues episode "Blue's Birthday", Mowry and her sister make a cameo appearance as two of the celebrities wishing Blue a happy birthday.
 Their only line is said in unison: "Happy Birthday, Blue!"
 Beginning in July 2011, the Style Network began airing Tia & Tamera, a reality show which follows the day-to-day lives of the twins; Tia being pregnant and Tamera planning her wedding.
 Mowry and her sister are both singers.
 They have showcased their vocal abilities on episodes of Sister Sister, including covers of "You Can't Hurry Love", "Amazing Grace" and "I'm Going Down", which Tamera performed.
 They also sang the theme song during season five and six.

 In May 2012, Mowry published her first book, Oh, Baby: Pregnancy Tales and Advice from One Hot Mama to Another, about her pregnancy and being a working mother.
 In May 2012, Mowry revealed on Twitter that she would not be returning to The Game, for a sixth season.
 From 2013 to 2015 she starred in the NickMom/Nick at Nite series Instant Mom.

 From 2015 to 2017, Mowry starred in her Cooking Channel series Tia Mowry at Home, where she made everything from macaroni and cheese, cake, pie, curry chicken, collard greens, shakshuka, potato, galette and various types of cocktails.
-Some of her guest stars included her The Game co-stars Hosea Sanchez, Wendy Raquel Robinson, Brittany Daniel, Lilly Singh from YouTube and Kelly Rowland from Destiny's Child.
+Some of her guest stars included her The Game co-stars Hosea Sanchez, Wendy Raquel Robinson, and Brittany Daniel, as well as Lilly Singh from YouTube and singer Kelly Rowland.

 In 2016, Mowry started a podcast on PodcastOne called Mostly Mom with Tia Mowry.
 On April 29, 2016, she appeared with her twin sister on the daytime talk show The Real, where she promoted her new book Twintution.
 Since 2019, she has starred on the Netflix comedy series, Family Reunion.
 The show has been nominated for Outstanding Children's Program three years in a row at the NAACP Image Awards, winning in 2020 and 2021.

 In September 2021, Mowry released her second cookbook, The Quick Fix Kitchen, published by Rodale Books.
 The book includes mealtime hacks, tips to bring joy and balance to the kitchen and easy, delicious and healthy recipes the entire family will love.
 In 2021, Tia partnered with Gibson to release an extensive homeware collection, Spice! by Tia Mowry.
+In 2023, Mowry launched a haircare line named 4u by Tia.